konstantinosalatzas/callisthenes/README.md

 # callisthenes

-callisthenes is a personal calisthenics and nutrition tracking system (under development)
+callisthenes is a personal calisthenics and nutrition tracking system

+It is a work in progress and a practice project.